When the winter weather comes to Minnesota, Duluth is totally on board with the holiday cheer.

 4. Bentleyville “Tour of Lights”

-Check out the Bentleyville “Tour of Lights,” which is a drive-thru option in 2020 that will take you through a wonderful Christmassy world of beautiful lights, a giant Christmas tree (128 feet tall), and through Christmas scenes.
+Check out the Bentleyville “Tour of Lights,” which was a drive-thru option in 2020 that took you through a wonderful Christmassy world of beautiful lights, a giant Christmas tree (128 feet tall), and through Christmas scenes.

-Bayfront Park will be completely lit up during the event, and this is a fantastic option for those who want to stay safe while still seeing Christmas lights in Duluth.
+Bayfront Park will be completely lit up during the event, and this is a fantastic option for those who want to see Christmas lights in Duluth.

 5. Skating at Bayfront Festival Park

 On the shores of Lake Superior, Bayfront Festival Park offers the perfect place to take part in some outdoor ice skating (usually during the first part of the New Year).

 There are also holiday light displays to really make the whole thing feel festive, and of course there’s nothing better than trying desperately to stand up on a pair of rental skates as you zip around in circles and yell to the kids to slow down.

 From skiing to snow tubing to playing around in the terrain park, Spirit Mountain is Duluth’s beloved destination for snow sports, and what better way to get in the holiday spirit than strapping on some skis and feeling the cold air on your face?

 There are also regular ski lessons for all ages, and nordic trails if you want to try cross country skiing and be a little more relaxed about your winter fun instead of finding yourself zooming down the mountain.